Silver coated Gulab Jamun in Nepal

-I have to give a hands down winner to traditional (Nepalese) gulab jamun for this one.
+I have to give a hands down winner to traditional (Nepali) gulab jamun for this one.
 The silver version is very moist.
 But lacks that little extra flavor from the sugar syrup the traditional version has.

 That said the silver gulab jamun in Nepal goes down a treat at a party or festival.
-What’s more it’s really quite cheap and makes a great gift if you are ever invited to a Nepalese home.
+What’s more it’s really quite cheap and makes a great gift if you are ever invited to a Nepali home.

 Tips on eating gulab jamun in Nepal

 You’ll find it in many local Nepalese sweet shops and bakeries.
 Not so much in the touristy ones in Thamel so look inside the bakeries outside of this area.

 If eating at the bakery you can ask for a small dish of syrup.
 If at all possible try to find a chilled version of gulab jamun as it’s especially good when eaten cold.
 You can also get a take-away box which makes it even greater as an excellent gift or thank you present.

 This is an additional article featuring Nepalese food

 Find out the best places to eat in Kathmandu: